ZengFLab/SUREv2/README.md

 ## Citations
-- If you use **SURE** to call metacells for single omics datasets, please kindly cite the work:
+- If you use **SURE** to call metacells for single omics datasets and assemble single-omics atlases, please kindly cite the work:

     >Feng Zeng and Jiahuai Han.
 Building a single cell transcriptome-based coordinate system for cell ID with SURE.
 Submitted (2024).

-- If you use **SUREMO** to call metacells for multi-omics datasets, please cite the following work:
+- If you use **SUREMO** to call metacells for multi-omics datasets and assemble multi-omics atlases, please cite the following work:

     >Shuang-Rong Sun, Zhihan Cai, Feng Zeng.
 Self-organizing map of metacells and distribution-based boosted sketching for assembling atlas-level single-cell datasets.
 Submitted (2024)